afkcodes/audio_x/README.md

 | .mp4        | [✓]     |
 | .m3u8 (hls) | [✓]     |

-For a comprehensive list of formats support visit [MDN audio codec guide](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Audio_codecs)
+For a comprehensive list of supported formats, visit the [MDN audio codec guide](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Audio_codecs).

 ## Features

 ---

 - Supports all modern browsers.
-- Light Weight just 18kb.
+- Lightweight, just 18kb.
-- Zero dependencies, and type-safe.
+- Zero dependencies and type-safe.
-- No Built in UI to have full control over the player, bring in your own UI.
+- No built-in UI, allowing full control over the player.
+Bring your own UI.
 - Simple API to use.
-- Works on React no external package needed.
+- Works with React, no external packages needed.
-- Access to audio element to use your own event listeners or use the default listeners to get up & running in a ziffy.
+- Access to the audio element to use your own event listeners or the default listeners to get up and running quickly.
-- MediaSession Support, shows notification and lock-screen actions on mobile devices.
+- MediaSession support, shows notification and lock-screen actions on mobile devices.
-- Playlog - Get actual playtime of a track.
+- Playlog - Get the actual playtime of a track.

 ### Upcoming Features